railsadminteam/rails_admin/CONTRIBUTING.md

 [issues]: https://github.com/sferik/rails_admin/issues
 [pledgie]: http://www.pledgie.com/campaigns/15917

+## Getting Help

+We use a [mailing list][list] for user support.
+If you've got a "how do I do this?" or "this doesn't seem to work the way I expect" type of issue or just want some help, please post a message to the [mailing list][list].

 ## Submitting an Issue

-We use the [GitHub issue tracker][issues] to track bugs and features, and the [mailing list][list] for user support.
-If you've got a "how do I do this?" or "this doesn't seem to work the way I expect" type of issue or just want some help please post a message to the [mailing list][list].
-If you're confident that you've found a bug in rails_admin, please open an issue, but check to make sure it hasn't already been submitted.
+If you're confident that you've found a bug in rails_admin, please [open an issue][issues], but check to make sure it hasn't already been submitted.
 When submitting a bug report, please include a [Gist][] that includes a stack trace and any details that may be necessary to reproduce the bug, including your gem version, Ruby